Breda Four: 1969 debate

-On 21 October 1969, the House debated the issue.
+On 21 October 1969, the issue came up in the House during a debate about the Justice budget.
 Parliamentarian Theo van Schaik (KVP), a former student of Pompe, had announced his intention to submit a motion urging the cabinet to introduce the bill, despite Polak's attempts to dissuade him.
 During the debate, Van Schaik argued that the bill would provide legal equality.
 He also contended that the Dutch population suffered from the presence of the Three and that life imprisonment obscured the sense of justice within the legal system.
 As a final argument, he stated that it was intolerable for the Three to repeatedly be filled with hope only to be rejected without prospect.
 After this final argument, loud outbursts erupted from the gallery, and the debate was interrupted.